learn-software-engineering/learn-software-engineering/content/en/programming/0200-starting-concepts/0203-flow-control-structures.md

 ## Conditions: making decisions in code

 Life is full of decisions: "If it rains, I'll take an umbrella.
 Otherwise, I'll wear sunglasses."
 These decisions are also present in the world of programming.
 Conditions are like questions the computer asks itself.
-They allow us to make decisions and execute specific code based on a condition[^1].
+They allow us to make decisions and execute specific code based on a condition.
 They can be as simple as "Is it raining?" or as complex as "Is it the weekend and do I have less than $100 in my bank account?".

 ### if